Understanding CCRCs & The Benefits

-CCRCs provide the answer for a growing number of seniors looking for the opportunity to enjoy an active and enriching lifestyle now, while knowing they’ve planned for their future.
+Continuing Care Retirement Communities (CCRCs) provide the answer for a growing number of seniors looking for the opportunity to enjoy an active and enriching lifestyle now, while knowing they’ve planned for their future.

 CCRCs provide access to a continuum of care – independent living, assisted living, memory support and skilled nursing care.
 Typically, this care is located on the same campus as independent living.
 The level of service that is included and the way residents pay for the services, vary significantly among CCRCs.

 Yes, however you need to understand what levels of care they are “licensed” to provide and what guarantees are in place that care will be made available to you when you need it.
-Unfortunately, some communities will exaggerate the levels of care that they can provide or tell you that you won’t ever need the higher levels of care (more than what they are licensed to provide).
-This is a gamble and something you may want to investigate further.

 The non-CCRC should share with you the expected costs associated with their care so you can determine your level of exposure and risk.
 You should also understand the ramifications if you deplete your assets while living at this community.
 There could be a likelihood that you will be asked to leave if you cannot afford to pay the monthly service fee.